 Clinical coursework for nursing programs begins during the junior year.
 The number of students admitted into the clinical portion of the pre-licensure program is dependent on the availability of clinical spaces and varies each application period.
 Admission into the program is competitive, and the college stack-ranks prerequisite GPA, programmatic GPA and HESI A2 scores to determine final admissions decisions.

 After two secondary application attempts, a student will be ineligible for secondary admission and will be required to select an alternate program.
 Additionally, admission cannot be guaranteed.
 Applications that do not meet the minimum requirements by the application deadline will be denied without consideration.
 For general academic requirements and regulations, view the University Policy Handbook.

-Secondary Admission Requirements for Clinical Coursework (Effective for Fall 2018 - Summer 2019)
+Secondary Admission Requirements for Clinical Coursework (Effective Fall 2019)